- Sven Gade, Heinz Schall

 The original color-tinting was restored in 2007 by the Deutsche Filminstitut (after the discovery of an original print), using supplementary footage from the French distribution version in the Centre National de la Cinématographie.

 The Filmharmonia Duo was commissioned by the National Gallery of Art in Washington, DC to create the score and its source music was selected from the compositions of the Sons of Bach (C.Ph.E., Joh.C. and Wm F.), making up an all-18th c. classical keyboard works compilation.
-The Filmharmonia Duo features international historical keyboard specialist Michael Tsalka on fortepiano and Dennis James on organ.
-They will be joined by a mezzo soprano.
+The Filmharmonia Duo features international historical keyboard specialist Michael Tsalka on piano and harpsichord and Dennis James on organ.
+They will be joined by mezzo soprano Marija Bosnar.

 The event is presented with the Dept. of Music and cosponsored by the Westfield Center for Historical Keyboard Studies.